-I thought this was as good as any place to introduce some new concepts.
+I thought this was a place as good as any place to introduce some new concepts.
 Methods (1) and (2) to establish communication should be clear as daylight now.
-Of course the second COG we activate has to avoid the pins 0 to 7, so we shift its activity area 8 pins up.
-Making such small changes can have unforeseen consequences to machine code: It is now no longer possible to move the output pattern directly into OUTA, we have to "shift" it and we meet a new instruction for this.
-In fact there is a complete family of similar instructions, consisting of:
+Of course the second COG we activate has to avoid the pins 0 to 7, so we shift its activity

-SHL : left shift, filling zeroes

-SHR : right shift, filling zeroes

-SAR : arithmetic right shift, filling bit 31

-ROR : rotate right (i.e. bit 0 connected to bit 31)

-ROL : rotate left (i.e. bit 0 connected to bit 31)

-RCL : rotate with carry left

-RCR : rotate with carry right
+SHL : left shift, filling zeroes SHR : right shift, filling zeroes SAR : arithmetic right shift, filling bit 31 ROR : rotate right (i.e. bit 0 connected to bit 31) ROL : rotate left (i.e. bit 0 connected to bit 31) RCL : rotate with carry left RCR : rotate with carry right

 We also have to introduce a new intermediate cell "r1" - this is the typical use of a "register", just needed between two or three instructions and then to be forgotten.
-It is best to use a "name convention" for such kinds of cells, especially when your programs become larger. "r1" ... "r99" or "A"...
+It is best to use a "name convention" for such kinds of cells, especially when your programs become larger. "r1" ... "r99" or "A" ...
 "Z" - but you should stay consistent through all your programs.

-Have you noticed the ":" before loop?
+Have you noticed the ":" ?
 Surely, but what does it mean?
 In fact "nothing at all".
-It just helps the label to be forgotten after its use, so it can be re-used in another context.
+It just helps to be forgotten after its use, so this name can be re-used in another context.
 This is very handy for the less imaginative who tends to call his labels "lab", "loop", "rep" or such.
 The scope of these "local" names is from a "global" label to the next "global" label.

-Something you will not have noticed immediately is that the RDLONG takes much more time than 4 clocks.
+Something you will not have noticed immediately is, that the RDLONG takes much more time than 4 clocks.